Hadi Saei

-Hadi Saei (هادی ساعی, born June 10, 1976) is an Iranian councilor and former taekwondo athlete who became the most successful Iranian athlete in Olympic history and the most titled champion in this sport by winning 9 world class titles (two olympic titles in 2004 and 2008, two world championships titles, four world cup titles and one world olympic qualification tournament).
+Hadi Saei (هادی ساعی; born June 10, 1976) is an Iranian councilor and former taekwondo athlete who became the most successful Iranian athlete in Olympic history and the most titled champion in the sport by winning 9 world class titles (two olympic titles in 2004 and 2008, two world championships titles, four world cup titles and one world olympic qualification tournament).

-Earlier in his career and in the 2000 Summer Olympics in Sydney, Saei had won the Bronze medal.
+Earlier in his career and in the 2000 Summer Olympics in Sydney, Saei had won the bronze medal.
 He was elected as member of City Council of Tehran in 2006 local elections and was reelected in 2013 but lost the 2017 election.
-He is one of the three most medal winners olympians in the sport of Taekwondo.
+He is one of the three olympians with the most medals in the sport of taekwondo.
+He was the President of Islamic Republic of Iran Taekwondo Federation from January 2022 to January 2026.

 Career

-He has been practicing Taekwondo since he was six years old.
+He has been practicing taekwondo since he was six years old.

 Having previously competed in Lightweight (67–72 kg), he is the 1999 World Champion and 2003 World Championship silver medalist.
-When the Iranian town of Bam was devastated in the 2003 earthquake, Saei put his medals on auction to raise money for the victims.
+When the Iranian town of Bam was devastated in the 2003 earthquake, Saei put his medals up for auction to raise money for the victims.

-He has been World Champion in the Tae Kwon Do World Championships two times.
+He has been World Champion in the World Taekwondo Championships two times.
 Currently, he is a senior at the Iran Physical Education University.

-Saei officially ended his career as a Tae Kwon Do athlete on November 8, 2008 (18 Aban 1387).
+Saei officially ended his career as a taekwondo athlete on November 8, 2008 (18 Aban 1387).

 2008 Summer Olympics

-In the first match against the Nepalese Deepak Bista his right hand was fractured during the fight however he did not indicate his injury throughout the entire competition despite enormous pain until he won the final against Mauro Sarmiento.
-Immediately after winning the Gold medal his hand was in plaster cast.
-Previously he wanted to say farewell after winning in the final, but his coach Reza Mehmandoust has advised him not to do it.
+In the first match against the Nepalese Deepak Bista he fractured his right hand.
+He did not indicate his injury throughout the entire competition despite enormous pain until he won the final against Mauro Sarmiento.
+Immediately after winning the Gold medal his hand was put in a plaster cast.

 By winning his gold medal, Saei ensured that Iran was leaving Beijing with a better result than their poor showing at the 1948 Summer Olympics in London, where they received only one bronze medal.
-Full results of Iran's medals in the history of the Summer Olympic games can be found in the 'Medal tables' in Iran at the Olympics.
+For full results, see Iran at the Olympics.